-This is the birthplace of the Great Tamerlane, the king and conquerer of a vast empire in Central Asia in the 14th century.
+The Historic Centre of Shakhrisyabz is the birthplace of the Great Tamerlane, the king and conqueror of a vast empire in Central Asia in the 14th century.

 UNESCO’s World Heritage Centre’s short description of site no. 0885: